exasol/pyexasol/doc/user_guide/configuration/local_configuration.rst

-Configuration File ``pyexasol.ini``
+Configuration File ``.pyexasol.ini``
 ===================================

-Local configuration is a popular feature among data scientists and analysts working on laptops.
+Using a local configuration file is a popular feature among data scientists and analysts working on laptops.
-It allows users to store personal Exasol credentials and connection options in a local file, which is separated from the code.
+It allows users to store personal Exasol credentials and connection options separate from the code.

-To use local configuration, please create a file ``~/.pyexasol.ini``, where the contents should look similar to:
+Simply create a file ``~/.pyexasol.ini``, where the contents should look similar to:

 .. code-block:: ini